2010 Châteauneuf-du-Pape, Cuvée des Cadettes, Château la Nerthe, Rhône

 Description

-Made from equal proportions of Syrah, Grenache and Mourvèdre, and aged in new barrique this is the nearest the Rhône come to a Pomerol.
-The velvety texture coats a most generous fruit-basket.
-This will need a decade to really sing; the 2005 is not quite as good, and is still very closed!
+Made from equal proportions of Syrah, Grenache, and Mourvèdre and aged in new barrique, this is the closest the Rhône comes to a Pomerol.
+The velvety texture coats a most generous fruit basket.
+This will need a decade to really sing; the 2005 is not quite as good and is still very closed!

-La Nerthe is one of the few Rhône properties where the grandeur of the wines is perfectly captured by the property itself.
-Our Fine Wine team love to visit because everything, the elegance of the wines included, makes them think that they are in Bordeaux.
-Christian Voeux is particularly pleased with the 2010 vintage which, he advises, shares the rigour and precision of the 2005 and the generous fruit character of the 2007.
-As the 2007 la Nerthe was our best-seller of that particular vintage, these are words that we are happy to hear...
+La Nerthe is one of the few Rhône properties where the property perfectly captures the grandeur of the wines.
+Our Fine Wine team loves to visit because everything, including the elegance of the wines, makes them think they are in Bordeaux.
+Christian Voeux is particularly pleased with the 2010 vintage, which, he advises, shares the rigour and precision of the 2005 and the generous fruit character of the 2007.
+As the 2007 la Nerthe was our best-seller of that particular vintage, these are words that we are happy to hear.

 wine at a glance